mahyahhp/life-in-the-uk-test/README.md

 *  The traditions of comedy and satire, and the ability to laugh at ourselves, are an important part of the UK character.
 *  10% of population has parents/grandparents out of the UK
 *  Swansea is in wales.
-*  Prince Willian : is the heir to throne
+*  Prince Willian: is the heir to throne
-*  Slave trade: west africa
+*  Slave trade: from west africa
 *  New citizens swear or affirm loyalty to the Queen as part of the citizenship ceremony.
 * EU members: 27
 * The Council of Europe: 47 member countries; responsible for the protection and promotion of human rights; no power to make laws but draws up conventions and charters, the most well-known of which is the European Convention on Human Rights and Fundamental Freedoms, usually called the European Convention on Human Rights.